 The last thing anyone wants to do is to slip and fall.
-You might suffer from a few bruises and cuts, but you fear that you will fall onto something or in such a way that you sustain extensive damage.
+You might only suffer from a few bruises and cuts, but you could take a bad fall onto something or in such a way that you sustain extensive damage.

-Common Duluth Slip or Trip and Fall Causes
+Common Duluth Slip or Trip and Fall Accident Causes

-You can slip or trip and fall anywhere.
+You could slip or trip and fall anywhere.
 In general, there are many potential situations that could cause a fall, including:

-- Slippery floors caused by spills, mud, sleet, snow, or because the floors are naturally slippery, such as some types of tile or glass floors.
+- Slippery floors that are caused by spills, mud, sleet, snow, or simply because the floors are naturally slippery, such as some types of tile or glass floors.

 - Stairs with broken or cracked steps or broken handrails.